-

 Margaret Atwood

-Novelist behind The Handmaid's Tale, a cautionary story of a world without feminism
+Novelist behind The Handmaid's Tale, a cautionary story of a world

 -